jackfusion/webdevelopmentbasics/README.md

 # webdevelopmentbasics

-These are projects from my web developmet basic class
+These are projects and examples from my web developmet basic class.
+The examples will end with -example